 Start your day out right with these blackberry donuts.
 You’ll be glad you did!
-I love sharing the best vegan donut recipes, so you might want to check out my Toasted Coconut Baked Donuts, too.
+These are one of the best vegan donut recipes around because they’re baked, beautiful, and bold!
+They’re also pretty darn delicious!

 I love a good donut.
 I mean, if I’m going to spend my limited amount of calories on it, I want it to be really good!
 That’s one thing I love about these blackberry donuts.
 They take delicious to another level!
 These are baked donuts, so you know what that means?

 Why This Recipe is a Winner

 - Adding ground nutmeg is a favorite ingredient to infuse my donuts with that donut shop flavor

 - Combining baking soda with apple cider vinegar makes these donuts light and fluffy

 - Adding fresh blackberries to the batter creates baked-in goodness with these donuts.

 - This batch is perfectly proportioned to make 6 to 8 donuts — enough to fill up a regular-sized donut pan.
 It’s also enough to have around and finish up over a weekend and thereby avoid the temptation during the week.
 Although, this recipe could be doubled.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.